zcattacz/alasql_wiki/how-to-release.md

 #### # Update CHANGELOG.md with some words to what has changed.
 Select a city name the flavor of the day as part of the title.
 You can see [the commits](https://github.com/agershun/alasql/commits/develop) and [the roadmap](https://trello.com/b/qxz65pVi/alasql-roadmap) for inspiration to what to write
-info "Update CHANGELOG.md with some words to what has changed. ${CR}Select a city name the flavor of the day as part of the title."

-run "Edit CHANGELOG.md and open url for roadmap + commits" "open -t CHANGELOG.md && open https://github.com/agershun/alasql/commits/develop && https://trello.com/b/qxz65pVi/alasql-roadmap"
+run "Update CHANGELOG.md with some words to what has changed. ${CR}Select a city name (flavor of the day) as part of the title. ${CR}Edit CHANGELOG.md and open url for roadmap + commits" "vim CHANGELOG.md && open https://github.com/agershun/alasql/commits/develop && https://trello.com/b/qxz65pVi/alasql-roadmap"

 #### # Pick the correct version number: Given a version number MAJOR.MINOR.PATCH, increment the: **MAJOR** version when you make incompatible API changes, **MINOR** version when you add functionality in a backwards-compatible manner. **PATCH** version when you make backwards-compatible bug fixes.

+flee "Rest of this checklist not implemented in shell script... (sorry)"

 #### # #  identify new version
 thisVersion=`npm view .. version`

 info "Version is now: $thisVersion"

-run "Show last releasebranch" "echo $thisVersion";

 #### # Create and switch to a new release branch `git flow release start x.y.z` (in source tree click "git flow" at the top right).
 Name it exactly as the new version number (for example "###2.0").